Theralley/MasterThesis/README.md

 	Add yolov4-tiny, or other yolo.weight to folder

-Step 2.1 (WSL - Windows subsystem linux)
+Step 2.1 - (WSL - Windows subsystem linux)

 If WSL

 	Install Xming X Server for windows

-Then start a server on windows
+Step 2.2 - Start a server on windows

 	Search Xlaunch in windows